Cancel anytime

 Industry Overview

-The trucking industry is highly fragmented and cyclical, influenced by economic conditions, fuel prices, and regulatory changes.
-Demand is driven by overall economic activity and consumer spending.
+The trucking industry is highly cyclical and fragmented, influenced by economic conditions, fuel prices, and regulatory changes (e.g., Hours of Service).
+There is ongoing truck driver shortage.

 Positioning